FrameworkLoader/Basic-AntiAFK-Script/README.md

-# Basic Anti AFK Script that can be used in just about any game.
+# ANTI-AFK

+This is a basic anti afk script that can be used in any game, if you are a developer that somewhat knows what hes doing then you should know how to use this.